-Holger Busch began taking piano lessons at the tender age of four.
-He studied piano and choral conducting in Hannover, at the Salzburg Mozarteum and at the Vienna University of Music with teachers including Karl-Heinz Kämmerling, Michael Krist, Oleg Maisenberg, Rudolf Kehrer and Walter Hagen-Groll.
-In 1998 he received his MA and the concert diploma with distinction.
+Holger Busch received his first piano lessons at the age of 4.
+He studied piano and choral conducting in Hanover, at the Mozarteum in Salzburg and at the Musikhochschule (today: University) Vienna with professors Karl-Heinz Kämmerling, Michael Krist, Oleg Maisenberg and Rudolf Kehrer as well as Walter Hagen-Groll.
+In 1998 he received the concert diploma for Magister artium.

 As a soloist with orchestra, in piano recitals and as a chamber musician, he performs throughout German-speaking countries, Europe, Asia and Australia and has been invited to festivals such as the European Classical Music Festival Dortmund, the Steirischer Herbst, Aspekte Salzburg and others.
 As musical director, he has participated in numerous first performances of the Austrian Ensemble for New Music.
 He has played as a duo with the pianist Margarete Babinsky, as evidenced by two CD recordings on the capriccio label with works by Rachmaninoff and Shostakovich, as well as radio productions for ORF and WDR.